karenyip1999/software_design/software_design.md

 `Polymorphism -` Allowing an object to take on many forms.
 Eg: Dog extends Mammal can take on 4 legs property but can also have it's own method for making its own noise.

+## Strategy pattern

+Behaviours are separated from the object, allowing the object's behaviour to be changed at run time.

+The implementation of this in an Object Oriented system follows the practise of programming to an interface, single responsibility of classes and open for extension but closed for modification rule.

+The implementation of this in a Functional system doesn't use interfaces or different classes as higher order functions can be implemented instead.